ossycode/prima-app-api/README.md

 Follow the instructions based on your operating system to install Docker: [Install Docker](https://docs.docker.com/get-docker/)

 Docker Compose is included with Docker Desktop.
-For Linux or separate installation : [Install Docker Compose](https://docs.docker.com/compose/install/)
+For separate installation : [Install Docker Compose](https://docs.docker.com/compose/install/)

 3. Build the Docker Image and Start the Docker Containers: